jamesleocodes/p_chem_CEVR/README.md

 ## Summary

 This repository contains data & code for the JCIM paper [Using Machine Learning To Predict Partition Coefficient (Log P) and Distribution Coefficient (Log D) with Molecular Descriptors and Liquid Chromatography Retention Time](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01373).
-We predict lipophilicity(LogP & LogD) by using molecular descriptors and liquid chromatography retention time.
+First, we curated the METLIN small molecule retention time (SMRT) dataset.
+Then, we used machine learning algorithms(MLP, XGB, SVM and RF) to predict lipophilicity(LogP & LogD) by using molecular descriptors and liquid chromatography retention time.

  We also added scripts for MLP, XGB, SVM and RF based regression for predicting LogP/LogD using SMRT data set.